AkifCan38/front-jeo/README.md

 # Front-end Final Project
 Akif Can DUMAN / COM20B
 ##### The project I chose Jeopardy with API (https://jservice.io/)
+Jeopardy game is a word competition that foreign language teachers practice to teach new words in the target language.

 # Screen Shots
 ## App.js code